 Early in the morning, you will be transferred to our office for documentation work.
 You will also be introduced with your crew members and other trekkers who are going to join you on the trip.
 In the afternoon, half day sightseeing tour will be organized during which you will be taken on memorable UNESCO Heritage Tour.
 Tour begins with visit to Nepal’s holiest Pashupatinath Temple Complex and takes us through Nepal’s largest Bouddhanath Stupa and 2500 years old Swoyambhunath Stupa.
 We will return to hotel for overnight stay.

-The trail stretches uphill and downhill through terraced fields of cardamom and forest of pine and oaks to lead us to Sekathum.
+Alternative Plan: The trail stretches uphill and downhill through terraced fields of cardamom and forest of pine and oaks to lead us to Sekathum.
 After pursuing the escalating trail for almost an hour, we will lower down to the Tamor River via green field.
 This is a short journey where we will gain almost 300m altitude in mere six hours.
 From Tamor River, we will continue walking till we reach Ghunsa River which we will cross to arrive at Sekathum.
 Stay overnight in Sekathum.

 Sekathum to Amjilosa (2360m)